 self.draw()

 So those are the basics of tree-based layout!
-In fact, as we’ll see in the next two chapters, this is just part of the layout tree’s role in the browser.
+In fact, as we’ll see in the next two chapters, this is just one part of the layout tree’s central role in the browser.
 But before we get to that, we need to add some styling capabilities to our browser.

 The draft CSS Painting API allows pages to extend the display list with new types of commands, implemented in JavaScript.
-This makes it possible to use CSS for styling with visually-complex styling provided by a library.
+This makes it possible to use CSS for styling with visually complex styling provided by a library.

 Tree-based layout makes it possible to dramatically expand our browser’s styling capabilities.
 We’ll work on that in the next chapter.